gvwilson/thirdbit/teaching/community.md

     or informal and unaccountable.
-    Make yours one of the first kind: write and publish the rules governing everything from who gets to decide when software is ready to release and who's allowed to use the name and logo to how complaints of inappropriate conduct are handled and what actually constitutes inappropriate conduct.
+    Make yours one of the first kind: write and publish the rules governing everything from who gets to decide when the next workshop is going to be held and who's allowed to use the name and logo to what constitutes inappropriate conduct and how complaints about it will be handled.
     (This [model anti-harassment policy][coc] is a good start.)

 1.  **Enforce those rules.**
-    Communities need to have some moderating force.
-    If you see someone that is not acting in line with your code of conduct or values, privately say something or tell a leader of the community and ask them to privately say something.
-    Bullies that persist in communities have a toxic effect and should not be allowed to linger.
+    Many communities have fallen apart because they were unable or unwilling to enforce their own rules.
+    Remember: a community's actual culture is defined by what the people in charge will allow.

-1.  **Make space for everyone.**
+1.  **Make space.**
     If you're too engaged or too quick on the reply button, people have less opportunity to grow as members and to create horizontal collaborations.